Mat 5:8 Blessed are the pure in heart: for they shall see God.

 There is no "is" here.
 It is added to make a written sentence as opposed to a spoken phrase.

 The Greek word translated as pure means free from that which corrupts or soils.
 There is a hidden connection to the previous verse, Mat 5:7.
 The merciful are those that forgive debts and one meaning of "the pure" is someone who is debt-free.
 Though it is hidden, in the Greek these two beatitudes can be seen the two sides of the same coin.

 The word translated as "heart" means the physical heart and the seat of emotions.
 The form as an indirect object, singular heart.
 The form could have two uses.
 First, it could describe an area affected, "in the heart".
 This works better with an active verb, but it could work.
 It could also indicate an instrument or means, "by the heart."
 Jesus consistently uses the Greek term to refer to the heart as the seat of emotions, so the sense is that we are purified by our emotions.
 In Greek, these were the strong, passionate, higher nobler emotions, "of the chest", rather than the lower, based passions "of the belly".

 Again, the use of the pronoun for the subject "they" emphasizes it, since the pronoun is already part of the verb ending.

-The Greek word for "see" used here primarily means seeing with the eyes or using to eyes, for example, to aim at something.
+The Greek word for "see" is not the common word translated as see, but a special one, that primarily means seeing with the eyes or using to eyes, for example, to aim at something.
 The base of this word is the Greek term for the eye.
 However, it is also a metaphor for mental perceptions, but perceiving with the mind and to experience.
-It is also a term used to refer to seeing visions.
-The case of this verb is the "middle" form which is both active and passive.
-This means that it sees something, but it is affected by that sight.
-This works well with the idea of seeing visions, especially with seeing visions of the divine.
+This is the term used to refer to seeing visions.
+The form of this verb acts on or for itself.
+So "perceiving for themselves" or "envisioning for themselves."

 There are a number of patterns in the Beatitudes, which are discussed in this article on the Beatitudes.